gitgernit/boilergram/CONTRIBUTING.md

 ## Bonus

 ### Preferred Code Style
-We try to err to the side of bug-prone, well-formatted code.
+We try to err on the side of bug-prone, well-formatted code.
 All the formatting rules are present in boilergram's linters configurations.
 You can read about most of the rules from [.ruff.toml](.ruff.toml) on [astral](https://docs.astral.sh/ruff/rules/),